It is time to tell our stories

 b.
 Prepare for the interview, discussing the idea and plan with the interviewee/narrator.

 d.
-Select recording equipment (link to form above)
+Select recording equipment (see link above)

 f.
 Conduct the interview

 g.
 Save the interview in three places.
 Scan the release save it too, for yourselves and for the archive.
 Name the files using a naming convention that you have decided upon.
 That way your file names in each project will have the same naming format.

 h.
 Complete a post-interview form for the archive (this is also known as a metadata form, and helps the archive to correctly process the interview and put it online.)

 i.
 Transcribe the interview or log the interview, and give a copy to the interviewee to read and approve.
 (We can provide guidance on this, too.)